jchacana/java-bootcamp-working/stage2/README.md

   - Provide a screen that help us query the last 10 transactions of a given account

 # HINT!
 You can make use of everything you've learned to this point.
-Special attention to Lambdas, Streams and IO
+Special attention to Lambdas, Streams and I/O